 The lecturer of the writing course was also the researcher.
-According to Action research, the lecturer commencing the course is also called a research practitioner (Norton, 2009).
-Schön (1983), the author of "The Reflective Practitioner", argues that in whatever profession, each individual needs to reflect on himself/herself as new situations and problems inevitably arise in areas which one is not specifically trained.
+According to practitioner (Norton, 2009).
+Schön (1983), the author of "The Reflective himself/herself as new situations and problems inevitably arise in areas which one is specifically trained.
 That is to say, reflection is a very important part of action research.
-In this respect, as the lecturer of the course I reflected on the process in order to improve in the areas of the teaching and learning of writing and also to prepare an effective writing syllabus for my future teaching/learning settings.
-This was done through keeping a reflective journal, details of which will be provided later in this chapter (see Appendix R for a sample page).
+In this respect, as the lecturer of the course I reflected on the process in order to improve in the areas of the teaching and learning of writing and also to repare an effective writing syllabus for my future teaching/learning settings.
+This done through keeping a reflective journal, details of which will be provided later this chapter (see Appendix R for a sample page).